Configure Conversion API Events (former Server-Side Events)

-The plugin can send the WooCommerce Purchase and CompleteRegistration Events directly to the Facebook servers, bypassing the browser’s limitation, or ad-blockers.
+The plugin can send all the automatically triggered standard events directly to Facebook’s servers, bypassing the browser’s limitation, or ad-blockers.

-This is how you start sending server-side events.
+This is how you start sending Conversion API Events:

 1. Create your access token